 It all came to be in the summer of 2016 when there was a call for submissions for a mural.
-The theme was “If walls could talk…” and the people behind Talenthouse Kreativplattform received almost 400 designs from more than 50 countries and decided to go with the work from Marcus Haas, a designer from Munich.
-His meat mural went up with the help of the art group Xi-Design and the artist’s Size Two and Mario Mankey.
+The theme was “If walls could talk…” The people behind Talenthouse Kreativplattform received almost 400 designs from more than 50 countries and decided to go with the work from Marcus Haas, a designer from Munich.
+His meat mural went up with the help of Xi-Design and the artist’s Size Two and Mario Mankey.

-But we just love how this meat mural shows the division of the city due to the Berlin Wall in a unique way.
-The fact that it can be found so close to where the Berlin Wall used to stand between 1961 and 1989 is a plus and can be used to teach all the people that visit the Berlin Wall Memorial on Bernauer Strasse.
+But we love how this meat mural shows the city’s division due to the Berlin Wall in a unique way.
+The fact that it can be found so close to where the Berlin Wall used to stand between 1961 and 1989 is a plus and can teach all the people who visit the Berlin Wall Memorial on Bernauer Strasse.